 When you get pet insurance you own the policy and your pet is covered.
 So even though you’re the policyholder you can’t use pet health insurance to get your wisdom teeth out… you also can’t use it for other pets.

-A pet insurance policy won’t cover all pet owners living under roof, nor will it cover you for more than one pet.
-So if your fur fam includes more than four legs you’ll want to make sure you have a separate policy for each of your pets… you won’t be able to claim veterinary bills for a cat who’s not covered.
-(But if you and your spouse share a cat you can both file claims.)
+A pet insurance policy won’t cover all pet owners living under one roof, nor will it cover you for more than one pet.
+So if your fur fam includes more than four legs you’ll want to make sure you have a separate policy for each of your pets… you won’t be able to claim veterinary bills for a cat who’s not covered (but if you and your spouse share a cat you can both file claims).
+Also, if you have more than one pet, you can get a multi-pet discount.

 Different pet insurance companies will offer different kinds of coverage for your pet’s medical care.
 At Lemonade, we’ve got a few different ways you can customize your policy.